happyvictor008/Higher-Order-Implicit-Fairing-Networks-for-3D-Human-Pose-Estimation/README.md

 # HIgh-order-GCNII
-High-order GCN with Initial residual and Identity mapping on 3D Human Pose estimation
+High-order GCN with Initial residual and Identity mapping on 3D Human Pose estimation.
+In this section we rewrite the original GCN layer to GCNII layer and apply it on a 10-layer model without residual connection.
 ### Results on Human3.6M

 Under Protocol 1 (mean per-joint position error) and Protocol 2 (mean per-joint position error after rigid alignment).